mumudevx/ef-generic-repository/README.md

 - [ ] Support for multiple contains for int arrays.
 (Example: ```queryable.FilterBy("Id Contains [1,2]")``` or ```queryable.FilterBy("SubEntity.Id Contains [1,2]")```)
 - [ ] Support access property of collection or list of entity object on filterBy and orderBy.
 - [ ] Support multiple params for filterBy.
-- [ ] Application of extensions on generic repository methods.